ShivaniYadav7/ShivaniYadav7/README.md

 # Hi there 👋 I'm Shivani Yadav!

-I'm a passionate and curious Computer Science Engineering student who loves to build, break, and rebuild things—especially in the world of Web Development and AI. 🚀
+I'm a passionate and curious Computer Science Engineering student who loves to build, break, and rebuild things—especially in the world of Web Development and AI.

 ---

-### 💻 About Me
+###  About Me

-- 🎓 Pursuing B.E. in Computer Engineering
+-  B.E. in Computer Engineering
-- 👀 Interested in **Problem Solving**, **Web Development**, and **AI**
+-  Interested in **Problem Solving**, **Web Development**, and **AI**
-- 🌱 Currently diving into **DevOps**, learning tools like Docker, CI/CD, and Kubernetes
+-  Currently diving into **DevOps**, learning tools like Docker, CI/CD, and Kubernetes
 - 🤝 Looking to collaborate on open source projects and hackathons

 ---

-### 🛠 Tech Stack
+###  Tech Stack

 - **Languages**: Java, JavaScript, C++
 - **Web**: HTML, CSS, React, Node.js, Express.js, MongoDB (MERN Stack)
-- **Tools & Platforms**: Git, GitHub, NetBeans, VS Code, XAMPP, Google Colab
+- **Tools & Platforms**: Git, GitHub, VS Code, Google Colab
-- **Other Interests**: Image and Video Processing (IVP), Computer Graphics, Hibernate, Servlets
+- **Other Interests**: Artificial Intelligence, GenAI, Machine Learning, Image and Video Processing , Servlets

 ---